acelot/resolver/README.md

 $controller = new UsersController($service);
 ```

 Success!
-We finally create the instance of `UsersController`!
+We have finally created the instance of `UsersController`!

 **Too.
 Many.
 Words.
 For.
 This.
 Simple.
 Shit!**